kenriortega/kenriortega/README.md

 I've used Nodejs and Golang, both for professional and personal projects, providing scalable and distributed systems, web applications and microservices for more than four years.

 - 🌱 I’m currently learning english for improve my knowledges 🤣
+- 🚀 Also learning apache spark & scala to become me a Data Engineer
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: i like to hear 🎧 music 🎶 (jazz - lofi - hip hop)